Superstring Perturbation Theory Revisited: Superstring Gauge Parameters

 We aim to show that if $\V=\{Q_B,\W\}$ for some $\W$, then $\W$ can be chosen to be independent of $\partial^nc$ and $\partial^m\gamma$, with $n,m> 0$.
 Equivalently, we want to show that one can chose $\W$ to be annihilated by antighost modes $b_n$ and $\beta_r$, $n,r\geq 0$.

-It is possible to generalize either\footnote{C. Thorn has sketched a generalization of the first one.} of the two arguments described in section \ref{genproof}, but here we will present a generalization only of the second one, As before, the argument consists of {\it (i)} a general proof to show that we can assume that $\W$ and $\W^*$ do not involve $\partial^n c$, $n\geq 2$ or $\partial^m\gamma$, $m\geq 1$; and {\it (ii)} a special argument to show that we can further assume that $\W$ does not involve $\partial c$.
+It is possible to generalize either of the two arguments described in section \ref{genproof}, but here we will present a generalization only of the second one.\footnote{For a generalization of the first one, see \cite{Thorntwo}.} As before, the argument consists of {\it (i)} a general proof to show that we can assume that $\W$ and $\W^*$ do not involve $\partial^n c$, $n\geq 2$ or $\partial^m\gamma$, $m\geq 1$; and {\it (ii)} a special argument to show that we can further assume that $\W$ does not involve $\partial c$.

 Step {\it (ii)} is exactly as it was in section \ref{genproof}: once we find $\W^*$ obeying $\V^*=\{Q_B,\W^*\}$, annihilated by $L_0$, and independent of $\partial^n c$, $n\geq 2$ and $\partial^m\gamma$, $m\geq 1$, we simply set $\W=b_0\W^*$.
 Then $\W$ obeys all the desired properties.